-E5.1 The HRA Report establishes the nature and severity of effects on the ecological integrity of Ashdown Forest and assesses the avoidance and mitigation measures put forward within the Revised Draft District Plan.
-It has informed the development of the District Plan, drawing on the information that is currently available, and provides recommendations for additional monitoring measures to help ensure that adverse effects on the European sites can be avoided.

-- E5.2 In conclusion, in relation to the SAC, modelling of the traffic impacts of the Revised Draft District Plan has shown that predicted traffic increases are not sufficiently large to adversely affect the designated heathland habitats. - E5.3 In relation to the SPA, the HRA concludes that measures to avoid or mitigate the adverse effects of increasing recreational pressure are capable of being delivered, and thus no adverse effects on integrity are expected.
-Potential sites to be brought forward for use as SANG are identified, and these are of sufficient size to accommodate the additional recreational pressure expected to result from the likely number of homes to be developed within the 7km zone of influence.
-Furthermore, the Revised Draft District Plan commits to the development of an Access Management and Monitoring Strategy for delivery within Ashdown Forest.
+- E5.1 The HRA Report establishes the nature and severity of effects on the ecological integrity of Ashdown Forest and assesses the avoidance and mitigation measures put forward within the District Plan.
+It has informed the development of the District Plan, drawing on the information that is currently available, and provides recommendations for additional monitoring measures to help ensure that adverse effects on the European sites can be avoided. - E5.2 In conclusion, in relation to the SAC, modelling of the traffic impacts of the District Plan has shown that predicted traffic increases are not sufficiently large to adversely affect the designated heathland habitats. - E5.3 In relation to the SPA, the HRA concludes that measures to avoid or mitigate the adverse effects of increasing recreational pressure are capable of being delivered, and thus no adverse effects on integrity are expected.
+The Council is in negotiations with landowners regarding a number of options for SANG sites.
+These are of sufficient size to accommodate the additional recreational pressure expected to result from the likely number of homes to be developed within the 7km zone of influence.
+Furthermore, the District Plan commits to the development of an Access Management and Monitoring Strategy for delivery within Ashdown Forest.